fidian/fid-umd/README.md

     }("BottledAwesome", this, function (FakeLibrary, TestingModule) {
         // fid-umd end

 Boy, that gets complicated in a hurry.
-Inside your code you will have access to FakeLibrary and TestingModule.
+Inside your code you will have access to `FakeLibrary` and `TestingModule`.
 Adding and changing dependencies can be a chore and this tool eliminates the tedium of maintaining UMD in your libraries, letting you focus on writing good code.

 Configuration Object